manoharan-lab/holopy/docs/source/users/firststeps.rst

    In [1]: import holopy

-   In [2]: optics = holopy.metadata.Optics(wavelen=658e-9, index=1.33, pixel_scale=[0.1e-6,0.1e-6])
+   In [2]: optics = holopy.metadata.Optics(wavelen=658e-9, index=1.33)

-   In [3]: holo = holopy.load_image('image0001.tif', optics = optics)
+   In [3]: holo = holopy.load_image('image0001.tif', pixel_spacing = .1e-6,  optics = optics)

-In the first line above we create an instance of the Metadata containing the imaging laser wavelength, the medium refractive index, and the pixel size of the camera in the imaging plane.
+In the first line above we create an instance of the Optics metadata containing the imaging laser wavelength and the medium refractive index.
 You can specify more metadata, but this is all we need for now.
-The second line loads the image data, associates the metadata with it and returns the Data.
+The second line loads the image data, tells it the pixel size of the camera in the imaging plane for the image and that it was taken with the previously defined optics.

 .. note::